 Has your small business faced financial pressure due to the coronavirus pandemic?
-The U.S. Small Business Administration (SBA) has promised to make disaster loans available for businesses in affected areas.
-Here’s how the loan works, who qualifies, how to apply—and how to get your loan forgiven if you default.
+The U.S. Small Business Administration (SBA) has made disaster loans available for businesses in affected areas.
+Here’s how the loan works, who qualifies, how to apply, and how to get your loan forgiven if you default.

 What is the SBA disaster loan program?